 I just love how beautiful and simple they are.
 Isn’t that red package with the newborn photo just the sweetest ever?
 I think it’s absolutely perfect for a gift for the grandparents.

-Gift Wrap with a Photo Ornament
+Gift Wrapped with a Photo Ornament

 Finally, the simplest idea of all.
 I framed one of my favorite photos of my sweet baby in a simple photo frame ornament and tied it to the front of the gift.
 (This red one is from Michaels.)